arakotom/dp_swd/README.md

 ClassDANN and ClassSWD contains the DP-DANN and the DP-SWD train/inference algorithm da_settings.py and da_models are utility files that contain model and learning parameters.

 the file da_dp_analysis.py presents how we have computed the noise standard deviation given a desired accuracy.
-For this we use the autodp package https://github.com/yuxiangw/autodp
+For this, we use the autodp package https://github.com/yuxiangw/autodp

 # Results reproduction